-Yale Health Law and Policy Society - The Yale Health Law and Policy Society (YHeLPS) is the student arm of the Solomon Center, serving as a central hub for health related programming at the Yale Law School.
+The Yale Health Law and Policy Society (YHeLPS) is the student arm of the Solomon Center, serving as a central hub for health related programming at the Yale Law School.
 YHeLPS invites speakers, plans career info sessions and networking events, organizes experiential learning opportunities like the medical-legal partnerships, and coordinates with other health organizations throughout Yale University.
 The student directors of YHeLPS play an active role in shaping the organization’s mission and developing new programs.

-Yale Journal of Health Policy, Law, and Ethics - The Yale Journal of Health Policy, Law, and Ethics is a biannual publication of the Yale Schools of Law, Medicine, Epidemiology and Public Health, and Nursing.
+The Yale Journal of Health Policy, Law, and Ethics is a biannual publication of the Yale Schools of Law, Medicine, Epidemiology and Public Health, and Nursing.
 The Journal strives to provide a forum for interdisciplinary discussion on topics in health policy, health law, and biomedical ethics.
 It targets a broad and diverse readership of academicians, professionals, and students in medicine, law, and public health, as well as policy makers and legislators in health care.

 Submissions to the Journal are peer-reviewed by a wide array of nationally recognized experts and academics in a variety of health-related disciplines.
 YJHPLE also receives advice and guidance from our distinguished Advisory Board.
 More than 50 student members from Yale's graduate and professional schools edit the Journal and oversee its production.

-Program for the Study of Reproductive Justice - within the Information Society Project (ISP), the Program for the Study of Reproductive Justice (PSRJ) serves as a national center for academic research and development of new ideas to promote justice with respect to reproductive health issues.
+Within the Information Society Project (ISP), the Program for the Study of Reproductive Justice (PSRJ) serves as a national center for academic research and development of new ideas to promote justice with respect to reproductive health issues.
 It provides a supportive environment for young scholars interested in academic or advocacy careers focusing on reproductive rights and justice issues, and promotes opportunities for communication between academic and advocacy communities.

 Yale Law Students for Reproductive Justice